Changissnz/the_problem_with_ai_exemplified__09-14-2026/README.md

 I have some personal ideas for A.I. products, but I will keep them mostly to myself because I am not in business.
 To clarify, many corporatists, American, Chinese, whatever, do not favor me to be corporatistically successful.
 And I respond to them, "f* you too".
-Corporatists these days of A.I...Almost makes me want to sit out from attending the NFL/NBA games with "the girl of my dreams, Mary Jane Watson" that I...actually cannot afford to pay to watch in person.
+Corporatists these days of A.I...Almost makes me want to sit out from attending the NFL/NBA games that I...actually cannot afford to pay to watch in person with "the girl of my dreams, Mary Jane Watson."

 The A.I. game is different than simple innovation. **It is about scale and adoption.
 The A.I. marketing strategy demands human agents put themselves in the "loop": the humans use the A.I. product, the product collects information on them, the A.I. server uses that information to train the algorithm, the weights get recalibrated,